PLATFORM GENERATORS

 Homoglyphs are characters that appear identical or nearly identical to other characters from a different writing system or alphabet.
 Attackers exploit this visual similarity for:

-• Mathematical — Unicode math symbols (𝔸, 𝔹, ℂ)
+• Mathematical — Unicode mathematical symbols replacing standard styling (e.g., 𝔸, 𝔹, ℂ).

-1. Always paste suspicious URLs/domains into this detector
+1. Always paste suspicious URLs, emails, or domain names into this detector.

-2. Check email sender addresses character by character
+2. Audit email sender addresses character by character if links seem off.

 FAQs